ritazaarour/LoL-GameTimePrediction/index.md

 * Avoid inappropriate row deletion
 * Interpret model results without bias introduced by systematic missingness

-The url column (missing ~87% of rows) contains links to match VODs.
-While its missingness correlates with league (some leagues have urls more than others), this correlation alone does not make it MAR.
-The missingness is ultimately driven by an unobserved variable — whether a league or tournament organizer has a VOD publication policy — which is not captured anywhere in the dataset.
-The absence of a url is informative about the value itself: a match without a url is one that was never recorded or published, and that fact is tied to something inherent about the match (its league's media infrastructure), not just to observed columns.
-This makes url NMAR.

-To make this MAR, additional data that could explain the missingness includes:

-- League media policy data — a column indicating whether each league officially publishes VODs (yes/no).
-If missingness is fully explained by this flag, it becomes MAR.
-- Tournament tier/region — a structured classification of leagues by region and competitive tier (e.g., major vs. minor region), which may proxy for VOD availability.
-- Broadcast platform — knowing whether a match was streamed on Twitch, YouTube, or a regional platform (or not at all) would directly explain why no url exists.

-If any of these variables were added to the dataset and fully accounted for the missingness pattern in url, the mechanism would shift from NMAR to MAR — because the missingness would then be explainable by observed data rather than the unrecorded value itself.

-From our permutation test, we found that the missing values in the url column do not appear to occur completely at random.
-When we compared the distribution of game length for matches where the url value is missing versus when it is present, we noticed that the two groups show different patterns.
-The observed difference in our test statistic was larger than what we typically saw in the permutation distribution under the null hypothesis.
-Because of this, the resulting p-value was small, which led us to reject the null hypothesis that missingness in the url column is independent of game characteristics.

-In simpler terms, this suggests that whether the url value is missing may be related to other variables in the dataset rather than happening randomly.
-This means the missingness is likely closer to Missing at Random (MAR) instead of Missing Completely at Random (MCAR).
-This is important for our project because it tells us that we should be careful when handling missing values.
-If we simply drop rows with missing values, we might unintentionally introduce bias into our analysis.
-Understanding the pattern of missingness helps us make better decisions about how to handle the data as we continue exploring regional performance and building our prediction models.

 <img src="missingness.png" alt="Missingness" width="700">

 ---